-As part of the clubs, dedication to supporting soccer in the local community, Michigan Thunder and Michigan University soccer host annual Michigan Thunder club days for its membership at the University of Michigan soccer games during the Fall season.
+As part of the clubs dedication to supporting soccer in the local community, Michigan Thunder and the University of Michigan soccer host annual Michigan Thunder club days for its members at the University of Michigan soccer games during the Fall season.

 In 2017 season, Michigan Thunder held its club days at the Michigan women's soccer game vs Purdue University and at their men's game vs local rivals Oakland University.

 In 2018, Michigan Thunder will be holding it's annual club day at the Michigan Men's soccer game vs Notre Dame University on October 16th as well as numerous club discount days at the Michigan Women's soccer games vs Ohio State on October 5th, Kick off 7pm, and October 21st, Kick off 2pm.